emagiz/emdocs/mds/microlearning/crashcourse-platform-create-transformation-xml-to-xml.md

 ## 4. Assignment

 Navigate to Create and open a flow in which a transformation could occur.
 After you have done so enter Start Editing Mode and open the transformation.
-For this transformation add atleast one filter and one static input to your transformation.
+For this transformation add at least one filter and one static input to your transformation.
 This assignment can be completed within the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways

 - eMagiz provides you with several out of the box options to correctly transform your data to end up with a valid target message
-- All options have their own unique use case
+- All options have their unique use case

 ##### Solution